James-Yuichi-Sato/fourth_brain_2021_june_capstone/README.md

 ### Frame Separation

-Software separates frames from videos using `ffmpeg`.
-As long as the `ffmpeg` supports the video format used, there should be no issue with the software stack.
+Software separates frames from videos using `OpenCV`.
+As long as the `OpenCV` supports the video format used, there should be no issue with the software stack.
 The frames are stored in a folder with the same name as the video.

 ### Noisy Frame Reduction